Radial Tunnel Syndrome

 What causes Radial Tunnel Syndrome?

 At the lateral aspect of the elbow, the radial nerve branches into the posterior interosseous nerve (PIN) and enters the radial tunnel.
 The radial tunnel (arcade of Frohse) is formed by bone and the muscles used for the supination of the forearm.
-Most frequently, Radial Tunnel Syndrome occurs from compression in the proximal forearm associated with these muscles.
+Radial Tunnel Syndrome occurs most frequently from compression in the proximal forearm associated with these muscles.
 Bone fractures, trauma to the soft tissues surrounding the nerve, or repetitive motion resulting in inflammation of the muscle can all result in Radial Tunnel Syndrome.

-What are the symptoms of Radial Tunnel Syndrome?
+What Are the Symptoms of Radial Tunnel Syndrome?

 The most common symptom is pain in the forearm a couple of inches below the elbow.
 Generally, the pain will increase with activity, heavy lifting, or by extending the elbow and pronating (inward rotation) the forearm.
 The pain can be described as achy, and is occasionally associated with muscle weakness and may worsen at night.
 Radial Tunnel Syndrome is often confused with Tennis Elbow, so accuracy is important when describing symptoms.